 Why should it matter to us if it is rational or not?

 From the Greeks to ancient Rome – tell me about The Annals by the great Roman historian, Tacitus.

 It’s been described as ‘tragic’ historiography and full of dramatic events.

 It’s better than a Hollywood plot.

 The author of your next book gets a bad press.
 I’m talking about Edward Bulwer Lytton who wrote the much-quoted and ridiculed opening line: “It was a dark and stormy night.”

-Considering it has been so marginalized, why defend it?
+Considering he has been so marginalized, why recommend The Last Days of Pompeii?

 So a bit like Harry Potter.